Watch This Episode of MwahTV About marketing for your small business in 2020

 L: And why space, then?
 Why did you go with space?
 Obviously, we won't put the announcement out we might go back retrospectively

 L: If you're watching this at the end of quarter two of 2020 we might have put it out there, but why, why space?

 S: First of all, for the business itself, I think space works in terms of using language like skyrocket your success, so the business is a social media training business.
 So I think that the terminology I could use around that was quite good.

 S: You know, go to another planet, skyrocket, become an astronaut of your success, so the language helps a lot.
-But that in terms of the imagery, I just thought it’s something a bit different for me.
-I’ve always gone quite monochrome with my branding, I don’t really know why.
-I think that’s just happened naturally.
+But in terms of the imagery, I just thought it was something a bit different for me.
+I've always gone quite monochrome with my branding, I don't really know why.
+I think that's just happened naturally.
 Maybe I wear too much black, probably why I went monochrome.
-I think this time I thought let’s play a little bit with a different type of branding, and open it up in terms of new colours and yeah.
+This time I thought let's play a little bit with a different type of branding, and open it up in terms of new colours and yeah.